Memory paging: macOS

 macOS uses multiple swap files.
 The default (and Apple-recommended) installation places them on the root partition, though it is possible to place them instead on a separate partition or device.

 AmigaOS 4

 AmigaOS 4.0 introduced a new system for allocating RAM and defragmenting physical memory.
 It still uses flat shared address space that cannot be defragmented.

-It is based on slab allocation method and paging memory that allows swapping.
-Paging was implemented in AmigaOS 4.1 but may lock up system if all physical memory is used up.
-Swap memory could be activated and deactivated any moment allowing the user to choose to use only physical RAM.
+It is based on slab allocation and paging memory that allows swapping.

+Paging was implemented in AmigaOS 4.1.

+It can lock up the system if all physical memory is used up.

+Swap memory could be activated and deactivated, allowing the user to choose to use only physical RAM.

 Performance

 The backing store for a virtual memory operating system is typically many orders of magnitude slower than RAM.
-Additionally, using mechanical storage devices introduces delay, several milliseconds for a hard disk.
+Hard disks, for instance, introduce several milliseconds delay before the reading or writing begins.
 Therefore, it is desirable to reduce or eliminate swapping, where practical.
 Some operating systems offer settings to influence the kernel's decisions.